How to Password-Protect a Link

 - Protecting a download link you're sending in a newsletter

-- Gating a resource behind a code you give out at an event
+- Gating a resource behind a code you give out at an event — or putting the locked link in your link-in-bio page so only paying members can access it

 How to create one with Brevly